 I have always been a passionate, enthusiastic and highly motivated person, always doing my best to live life as an adventure.
 In much the same vein, I am fascinated by people - how we function, how we react and how we relate to each other.

 This meant that it was a natural progression for me to pursue a career in psychology.
 I chose to specialise in coaching as I had a strong desire to empower people, to help them find their purpose, maximise their potential and have the ability to be resilient during difficult times.

-In 2012 I suffered a serious life-threatening event; a burst aneurysm causing a subarachnoid hemorrhage with hydrocephalus as a complication.
-Life for me, as I knew it, was never going to be the same.
-I was one of the ‘lucky’ ones as I had survived.
-At the time, and for the following 2 years, while struggling to regain a life, ‘my life’, I did not feel so lucky.
+In 2012 I suffered a serious life-threatening event: a burst aneurysm causing a subarachnoid hemorrhage with hydrocephalus as a complication.
+Life as I knew it was never going to be the same.
+I was one of the ‘lucky’ ones as I had survived but at the time I did not feel so lucky.

 I returned to work as a psychologist.
 I endured daily chronic pain and I was hindered by many limitations.
-I felt as if I was merely existing, rather than living.
+I felt as if I was just getting through the day, rather than living.
 To outsiders I appeared to be recovered and living a successful life but I had changed as a person.
-I wanted to live life as an adventure once more, to wake up to a world full of possibilities and opportunities rather than one full of obstacles to overcome or endure.
+I wanted to live life as an adventure again and to wake up to a world full of possibilities rather than one full of obstacles to overcome or endure.

 So I decided to coach myself to achieve this!